russminnie/network_dashboard/README.md

 ## Description

-This project is a network dashboard which displays information about income and outgoing traffic from the MultiTech Conduit gateways and their respective IOT devices.

-## Requirements

-- Python 3.10.12
-- Flask 3.0.3

-## Setup

-1. Clone the repository.
-2. Install the required Python libraries using `pip install -r requirements.txt`.

-## Usage

-1. Run the Flask server using `python server.py`.
-2. Open the dashboard in your browser by navigating to `localhost:5000`.

-# About

 This application uses flask and flask extentions to create a simple websever and API in python.
 For more information about these libraries used in the app see the docs below